Diego-FI/hf_GA/README.md

 # Green-Ampt Wetting Front Suction ($h_f$) Calculator

-This repository provides the R script and step-by-step examples to calculate the Green-Ampt wetting front suction parameter ($h_f$) based on the Van Genuchten-Mualem (VGM) hydraulic properties and initial soil pressure head, as proposed in our methodology.
+This repository provides the R script and step-by-step examples to calculate the Green-Ampt wetting front suction parameter ($h_f$) based on the Van Genuchten-Mualem (VGM) hydraulic properties and initial soil pressure head, as proposed in our methodology (https://doi.org/10.1002/saj2.70315).

 ## Prerequisites
 No external R packages are required.
 The function relies exclusively on base R.